Maine Coon Cat Health Issues & Prevention

 Maine Coons are predisposed to several health conditions including HCM, hip dysplasia, spinal muscular atrophy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon benefits from care tailored to its physical and behavioral profile.
 Choosing a Maine Coon means preparing for a 10-13 yrs companionship with a cat whose moderate nature and long coat define the rhythm of daily care.

 Genetic Screening